A Hospice Chaplain's Field Guide to Caregiving

 the eight steps to resilience.

-SWEET SMALL STEPS are powerful, no matter what stressors you find yourself within.
-Incrementally, you will return to your LOVELY ENOUGHNESS at center –your center...and that, my friend, makes it a better day.
+No matter what stressors you find yourself within.
+Incrementally practiced, you can return to your center quickly... and that, my friend, makes it a better day.

 2.